 If you are traveling with children, they may enjoy the Junior Ranger program.
 The Junior Ranger iPhone and iPad app includes interactive activities related to the park and allows kids to earn a certificate.
 A Junior Ranger Activity Booklet available at the Independence Visitor Center also allows participants to earn a certificate and badge.

-Plan to arrive at least 15 minutes early for your Independence Hall tour to allow enough time to go through security.
+Plan to arrive 30 minutes early for your Independence Hall tour to allow enough time to go through security.

 On-street parking is possible near the National Park, but duration is usually capped at 2 or 3 hours.
 The Philadelphia Parking Authority is known for being aggressive with ticketing, so we do not recommend letting your meter expire.
 If you plan to spend longer exploring the historic sites, convenient parking is available at the Bourse food hall or the Visitor Center.